 What is on your hiking bucket list?

 Top of the list is Everest Base Camp.
-However, Mount Kenya, Mount Meru, the Usambara Mountains, Ruwenzori Ranges and Machu Picchu in Peru need to be checkout out first.
+However, Mount Kenya, Mount Meru and the Usambara Mountains in Tanzania, Ruwenzori mountains in Uganda and Machu Picchu in Peru need to be checked out first.

 Dan Gichuru is a nature lover and travel addict who thrives in the outdoors.